 In insurance terms, a “pollutant” is defined as: an irritant or contaminant, whether in solid, liquid, or gaseous form, including smoke, vapor, soot, fumes, acids, chemicals, and waste.
 That means you are liable for paint fumes, mold, asbestos, bacteria, and more.

 A minor site runoff after heavy rain can be just as damaging to your profits and reputation as a large environmental mishap.
 That is where contractors’ pollution liability insurance comes in — especially critical for HVAC and plumbing contractors, where mold is now a huge industry issue.
 We’ve seen claims emanating from work on oil burners or boilers, sometimes months or years later if a leak develops.
 Even if you had nothing at all to do with the reason for the leak, if a claimant decides to sue, you will want a liability policy to respond with at least defense costs, which can account to tens of thousands of dollars.
 This policy will provide:

 - And other related costs as a result of pollution conditions, whether sudden and accidental or gradual.

-We have access to over a dozens carriers that make it more affordable than ever to obtain this crucial coverage.
+We have access to dozens of carriers that make it more affordable than ever to obtain this crucial coverage.